-Pakistan says time right for Trump mediation on Kashmir
+Pakistan calls for Trump mediation on Kashmir as region remains tense

 “This has the potential to blow up into a regional crisis,” Khan said.

+India’s foreign affairs ministry and the White House did not immediately respond to a request for comment on Khan’s remarks.

+In July, Trump told reporters that Indian Prime Minister Narendra Modi had asked him during a meeting in Japan if he would like to be a mediator on Kashmir.
+India denied Modi ever asked for any mediation.

-Kashmir, claimed by both India and mostly Muslim Pakistan, has long been a flashpoint between the two countries.
+Muslim-majority Kashmir, claimed by both India and Pakistan, has long been a bone of contention between the two.
+Tensions flared after a vehicle laden with explosives rammed into an Indian police convoy on Feb.
+14, killing 40 paramilitary police, and leading to aerial clashes between the two nations.

 India accuses Pakistan of funding armed militants, as well as separatist groups in India’s portion of the region.
 Islamabad denies the Indian accusation, saying it provides only diplomatic and moral support to a separatist movement.

-In July, Trump told reporters that Indian Prime Minister Narendra Modi had asked him during a meeting in Japan if he would like to be a mediator on Kashmir.
-India denied that Modi ever asked for any mediation.

-Tensions have been high in the Kashmir region since Friday when the local Kashmir government issued an alert over possible militant attacks by Pakistan-based groups.

-Pakistan has rejected those assertions, but thousands of Indian tourists, pilgrims and workers have left the region in panic.
+Tensions have escalated particularly since Friday, when local Indian officials in Kashmir issued an alert over possible militant attacks by Pakistan-based groups.
+Pakistan has rejected those assertions, but thousands of Indian tourists, pilgrims and workers left the region in panic.

-India on Saturday said it had killed at least five Pakistan-based militants who tried to attack its forces, an allegation Pakistan denied.
+Pakistan on Saturday also rejected India’s claims that it had killed at least five Pakistan-based militants who tried to attack its forces near the border.

+On Sunday, Kashmir remained on high alert with Indian para-military forces deployed across major towns.
+One senior local official said a curfew was likely next week.

+However, the city police chief in Srinagar, the state’s main city, told Reuters he had no knowledge of a curfew.

+“All of a sudden tourists left ...
+I have no work for the last two days.
+We are up for bad times,” said Abdul Rashid Shah, 53, a boatman at the Dal Lake.

-Writing by Swati Bhat; Editing by Aditya Kalra and Jane Merriman
+Reporting by Alasdair Pal and Fayaz Bukhari; Additional reporting by Roberta Rampton in Washington; Writing by Swati Bhat; Editing by Aditya Kalra, Jane Merriman and Alexandra Hudson